-During the year ended December 31, 2020, the Company recognized \$4 million impairment of property, plant and equipment, net which was included in impairment charges in the consolidated statements of operations.
-See Note 8 "Intangibles, net" for additional information.
+For the year ended December 31, 2020, as the result of the recoverability testing of its long-lived assets, the Company recognized \$4 million of impairment relating to property, plant and equipment, net in the International reporting segment.
+These charges were included in impairment and other charges in the consolidated statements of operations.